awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword.md

 If you are no longer able to access your Windows Amazon EC2 instance because the Windows administrator password is lost or expired, you can reset the password\.

 **Note**
 There is an AWS Systems Manager Automation document that automatically applies the manual steps necessary to reset the local administrator password\.
-For more information, see [Reset the Local Administrator Password on Amazon EC2 Windows Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-ec2reset.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Reset Passwords and SSH Keys on Amazon EC2 Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-ec2reset.html) in the *AWS Systems Manager User Guide*\.

 The manual methods to reset the administrator password use either EC2Config or EC2Launch\.
 + For Windows AMIs before Windows Server 2016, use the EC2Config service\.